Journalism grants available for Play the Game 2019

 13.05.2019By Play the Game

-Thanks to generous support from the Norwegian Union of Journalists, Play the Game will once again be able to offer a limited number of grants for media professionals to attend the conference.
+Thanks to generous support from the Norwegian Union of Journalists and the Danish Union of Journalists, Play the Game will once again be able to offer a limited number of grants for media professionals to attend the conference.

-Grants are available for journalists from less privileged countries and subsidies will primarily go to people from developing countries, but applicants from other countries outside the EU may also be considered.
+Grants are available for journalists from less privileged countries and subsidies will primarily go to people from low income countries, but applicants from middle income countries may also be considered.

 Play the Game 2019 runs from 13-16 October in Colorado Springs, CO.
 This year's edition is the 11th Play the Game conference and the first time the conference will take place outside Europe thanks to a close cooperation with the University Center of Colorado Springs.